robang74/isar-cip-core/doc/README.secureboot.md

 ```
 This will create the directory `SB_KEYDIR` and will store the `${SB_NAME}certdb` with the given name.

-Copy the used certificate and database to `recipes-devtools/ebg-secure-boot-secrets/files/`
+Copy the used certificate and private key to `recipes-devtools/secure-boot-secrets/files/`

 #### Generate keys